hellbox/srob-migration/content/reviews/everybodys-straightening-like-its-a-commercial.md

 name = "Everybody's straightening like it's a commercial" title = "Everybody's straightening like it's a commercial" dek = "\"Does this spark joy?\" Marie Kondo implores us to ask of the things in our life.
-Dawn McCarra Bass stretches that idea to include some of the things that come to us through hardship and change." facebookauto = "What happens when your hardship makes your life untidy?
+Dawn McCarra Bass stretches that idea to include some of the things that come to us through hardship and change." type = "Review"facebookauto = "What happens when your hardship makes your life untidy?
 Dawn McCarra Bass turned to Marie Kondo to find out." twitterauto = "Tidying in the time hardship. @despra holds @mariekondo's first book through the moments in life we most dread.\n" reviews_byline = ["writers/dawn-mccarra-bass.md"] reviews_books = ["books/the-life-changing-magic-of-tidying.md"]